Freshmen, Varsity, and JV

 - 2:00pm- 5:00pm: Full Sided Scrimmaging

 Scrimmages and other practices are scheduled for the following week.
-Often, some players continue their tryout into the following week to allow coaches to watch players during scrimmages against other teams.
+Occasionally, players continue their tryout into the following week to allow coaches to watch players during scrimmages against other teams.

 Preseason tryouts and practices will be physically demanding.
 If you cannot train with other Belmont players, it is in your best interest to make a training plan that matches with your schedule.

-This is the first year we are giving the “beep” test.
+We will be using the beep test again.
 It measure aerobic fitness and takes less than 20 minutes.
 A quick google search will give you more information regarding the test.
 It’s widely regarded as the most accurate way to gauge a soccer player’s fitness level.

 The two mile will be run again.
 The following benchmark times can be used to gauge your current physical fitness: